catboost/catboost/catboost/docs/en/concepts/loss-functions-multiclassification.md

 See the formula on page 3 of the [A note on the linearly weighted kappa coefficient for ordinal scales](https://orbi.uliege.be/bitstream/2268/2262/1/STATMED-174.pdf) paper.

-See the formula on page 3 of the [A note on the linearly weighted kappa coefficient for ordinal scales](https://orbi.uliege.be/bitstream/2268/2262/1/STATMED-174.pdf) paper.

 **{{ no-optimization }}**  See [more](#optimization).

 **{{ title__loss-functions__text__user-defined-params }}**